OxL3on/CYBERSECURITY/Random Useful Info/Common_Attacks.md

 ---
 ---

-### **Overview**
-Public WiFi offers convenience but also poses significant security risks.
-Understanding these dangers and taking proactive measures can protect you from attackers seeking to intercept or steal your data.

 ### **The Problem with Public WiFi**
 Public WiFi networks are inherently insecure and can be exploited in the following ways: